deeschoi/Development-Pathways-2011-2023-/README.md

 # Development Pathways (2011–2023): Poverty, Life Expectancy, Economic Capacity, and Renewable Electricity

 ## Project Overview
-This project examines global development patterns from 2000–2023, focusing on relationships between economic capacity, poverty, life expectancy, renewable energy use, and population.
+This project explores global development patterns from 2000–2023 using publicly available data from the World Bank, United Nations, and related sources.
+It examines relationships between economic capacity, poverty, life expectancy, renewable energy consumption, and population change across countries and over time.

 The analysis emphasizes visual exploration and interpretation rather than causal inference, using a combination of exploratory analysis, results-driven visualizations, and an interactive mini-dashboard.
+The primary goal is to communicate complex global trends clearly and effectively through well-designed, theory-informed data visualizations grounded in storytelling and visual perception principles.

 ## Research Question
 How are poverty rates and life expectancy associated with economic capacity across countries over time, and how does renewable energy adoption vary across these development pathways?